paaatcha/gram-ood/README.md

 - Download data and checkpoints running the `setup.sh` script.
 - Run the network notebook (ex: `sk_mobilenet.ipynb`)

-If you don't want to use the script, you can download data [from here](https://www.dropbox.com/s/nl3la5hhvfjn8hp/data.zip?dl=0) and the [checkpoints from here](https://www.dropbox.com/s/rnddrlxc9lbazcq/checkpoints.zip?dl=0).
+If you don't want to use the `setup.sh`script, you can download data [from here](https://www.dropbox.com/s/nl3la5hhvfjn8hp/data.zip?dl=0) and the [checkpoints from here](https://www.dropbox.com/s/rnddrlxc9lbazcq/checkpoints.zip?dl=0).

 ISIC unknown detection is available on [isic_submit folder](isic_submit).